Bulzeye89/Election_Analysis/README.md

   - 10.5% for Jefferson
   - 82.8% for Denver
   - 6.7% for Arapahoe
--Denver had the highest turnout.
+- Denver had the highest turnout.

 ## Election Audit Summary